 “These old bones” isn’t just a turn of phrase—your bones also need attention as you get older!
 Bones shrink over time and lose density, which makes them more susceptible to breakage.
 Sometimes people may even lose an inch or two of height as their spine shrinks slightly.
 Osteoporosis is a big problem for older people, especially women, so make sure to take calcium and vitamin D supplements and incorporate physical activity into your daily routine.

 Your ears are also not immune to aging—age-related hearing loss is one of the most common health conditions that affect older Americans.
 Known medically as presbycusis, age-related hearing loss often manifests in both ears and is a gradual hearing loss: many people do not realize they have it until they experience major hearing loss.
+If you’re curious, take our free Online Hearing Test to see if you fall into this category.

 Age-related hearing loss is mainly caused by the inner ear losing function.
 It is not possible to prevent age-related hearing loss, but you can avoid compounding it by being vigilant about your ear protection and avoiding overexposure to loud noise.

-Aging in the Brain
+Aging in the brain

 Aging is a big factor in cognitive function.
 Much like the rest of the body, the brain actually shrinks as you age.
 The most apparent age-related cognitive change is memory.
 For the large majority of older adults, cognitive changes are mild and do not greatly affect daily life.
 However, short-term memory does show noticeable changes as we age.
 Long-term memory stays relatively stable throughout life.